-Astronauts do not experience gravity, which is why they tend to float in empty space.
-As a person moves away from the center of the earth, he tends to lose the effect of the earth’s gravitational force because the field becomes comparatively weaker in the places that are located far from the center of the body.
+Astronauts do not experience gravity in space, which is why they tend to float in empty space.
+As a person moves away from the centre of the earth, he tends to lose the effect of the earth’s gravitational force because the field becomes comparatively weaker in the places that are located far from the centre of the body.
 The minimized effect of the gravitational field on the body helps an astronaut to float.

 5. Glass Rod and Pim-pom ball